By Jason Kronemeyer — Community Technologist & Co‑Founder, EUPConnect Collaborative

 Setting the Standard of Performance 🧭

 In Walsh’s system, excellence begins with clarity.
-For me, that meant rallying over 45 regional stakeholders—schools, governments, tribes, and healthcare providers—to pool ARPA funds and build broadband infrastructure in Michigan’s Eastern Upper Peninsula.
+For me, that meant bringing together more than 45 regional stakeholders - schools, governments, tribes, and healthcare providers - to align regional strategy with funding and facilitate broadband infrastructure across Michigan’s Eastern Upper Peninsula.

 “If you support others, they’ll in turn help you when you need it.” — Personal guiding principle